Gusto Benefits Review 2026: Health Insurance Cost & 401(k)

 Gusto benefits vs Justworks and Rippling benefits

 Justworks runs a PEO model, meaning it becomes the co-employer of record and pools your team into its large-group risk pool.
 That pooling often unlocks better insurance rates than a 10-person company could negotiate alone, which is Justworks' main selling point.
-The trade-off is cost and rigidity: Justworks charges roughly $59-$109 per employee per month, far above Gusto's per-head fee, and the PEO arrangement adds compliance overhead if you ever exit.
+The trade-off is cost and rigidity: Justworks charges roughly $79-$124 per employee per month (Basic/Plus tiers; Justworks raised Plus from $109 to $124 for new business effective June 1, 2026), far above Gusto's per-head fee, and the PEO arrangement adds compliance overhead if you ever exit.
 Justworks scores about 4.6/5 on G2 with praise for support but criticism on price for very small teams.

 Rippling approaches benefits as one module inside a broader IT-and-HR platform - it shines when you also need device management, app provisioning, and global hiring.
 Rippling's benefits administration is powerful and highly automated, but its base platform fee plus per-module pricing (often $8+/employee/month before add-ons) makes it pricier and more than a 10-person shop typically needs.
 Rippling rates around 4.8/5 on G2 but is widely flagged as the steepest learning curve.
 The practical decision: choose Gusto for simplicity and transparent cost, Justworks for PEO-grade insurance rates on a small team, and Rippling when benefits are one piece of a larger systems consolidation.